sph-mn/sph-db/readme.md

-fields can be fixed length (for example for integers and floating point values) or variable length. all fixed size fields must come before variable size fields or an error is returned. possible field types are db_field_type_* macro variables, see api reference below. field types with ``f`` at the end are of fixed size, others are variable size and the number is the size of the datatype where the actual data size is stored. apart from indicating storage type and size, field types are a hint because no conversions take place
+fields can be fixed length (for example for integers and floating point values) or variable length. all fixed size fields must come before variable size fields or an error is returned. possible field types are db_field_type_* macro variables, see api reference below. field type names ending with ``f`` are of fixed size, others are variable size. on variable size type names, the affixed number is the number of bits for storing the actual size. apart from indicating storage type and size, field types are a hint because no conversions take place

 ## create records